 When you buy low-quality fasteners, there’s a good chance they won’t keep the components together for long.
 It doesn’t matter how beautiful your deck is if the locks that hold it together aren’t suitable for your needs.
 Even a minute difference in diameter between the holes you create and the size of the screw you purchase may cause the screw to separate.
 As a consequence, making sure your screws are properly aligned with their requirements is important.

-Another issue could be that if the screw cap cracks.
+Another issue could be if the screw cap cracks.
 Because of the inferior quality of the material used in production, the screw may fail to bear the weight and break off, causing your deck to indent in certain areas.
 Furthermore, a faulty screw may break during the setup process.
 This is why only the strongest and longest-lasting screws should be used.